-Supreme Court upholds smoking ban in mental health facilities
+Supreme Court upholds smoking ban in mental health facilities (published on 22 August 2017)

 The Supreme Court has upheld(1) a ban on smoking in public mental health facilities, ruling that the ban did not breach patients' rights, even of those compulsorily detained on the property.